haven-jeon/PyKoSpacing/README.md

 #### For Training

-- Trainong code uses an architecture that is more advanced than PyKoSpacing, but also contains the learning logic of PyKoSpacing.
+- Training code uses an architecture that is more advanced than PyKoSpacing, but also contains the learning logic of PyKoSpacing.
   - https://github.com/haven-jeon/Train_KoSpacing

 #### Citation